Attractions in Queen Elizabeth National Park Uganda

 Around the park

 The peninsula is the heart of sightseeing activities with excellent accommodation in the park.
 The only way to enjoy your tour in this park is by touring with a ranger guide.
 This person helps you explore the park as well as the distant parts of the peninsula.Mweya information center organizes all the activities that tourists may want to get involved in.
-The most exciting aspect about this peninsular is the fact that its overlooks Katwe bay of Lake Edward.Morestill, it has a souvenir shop full of African safari items that will always remind you of park
+The most exciting aspect about this peninsular is the fact that its overlooks Katwe bay of Lake Edward.Morestill, it has a souvenir shop full of Uganda safari items that will always remind you of park

 The Kazinga channel is about 40m long adjoining Lake Gorge to Lake Edward.
 It has the perfect view of the parks’ major wildlife ventures.
 The shores of the lake attracts a large concentration of mammals, birds as well as reptiles all year around.
 The animals can be viewed well by the Nile cruise or probably at the entrance of Lake Edward.
 The operation of the cruise run from 15.00 and 17.00, furthermore voyages run 11.00 and 13.00 depending on the demand of the tourists.